 For policies purchased on or after 30 June 2022:

-- Cancel the holiday with Jet2 first — insurers expect you to cancel the booking before claiming.
-Cancelling establishes the date and fixes the applicable cancellation charge.
+- Cancel with Jet2 first – get written confirmation of the cancellation and the charge applied.
+Insurers expect you to cancel the booking before claiming; this establishes the cancellation date and the applicable charge.

 The claims process typically takes 10–28 working days from the date all documents are received.
 Complex cases take longer.